GFG/short-coding-assignment-spring/ASSIGNMENT.md

 2. Validations for price update:
     a.
 Price cannot be negative or zero
     b.
 If price is decreased, verify that it is not lower than half of the current price.
+If it is, send an appropriate error message to the client.

 3. The service should be idempotent, for example: when an update request is made with is no change to any fields, email notification **_SHOULD NOT_** be sent.